shefali00/Itenary-Planner-using-Agentic-AI/README.md

-# AI-Powered Travel Itinerary Planner
+# Itinerary Planner using Agentic AI

 An AI-powered travel itinerary planner that leverages **LangGraph**, **OpenSky API**, **OpenStreetMap**, and **ChatCohere** to generate personalized travel plans.
 The app analyzes user input regarding destination, budget, and preferences to suggest flights, hotels, weather, and local events.